sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 <!-- /TOC -->

-## Superpipeline or Superscalar
+## SuperPipeline and SuperScalar

-A supuerpipelined processor own a 5-20 stage pipeline, a superscalar issues 3-8 instructions in parallel (more functional units like integer/float units).
+A superpipeline processor own a 5-20 stage pipeline, a superscalar issues 3-8 instructions in parallel (more functional units like integer/float units).